Skip to main content

 • A bootloader.

-• kboot uses a mechanism for loading and executing a new kernel within an already running system, bypassing the complete boot process.
+• Kernel Boot uses a mechanism to load and execute a new kernel within an already running system, bypassing the entire boot process.
 In comparison, a bootloader such as GRUB is a full-featured bootloader responsible for the initial bootstrapping of the operating system.
 GRUB provides a menu to select the desired operating system or kernel.

 • An init or service manager.